dev-cafe/cmake-cookbook/chapter-03/recipe-04/README.md

-# Detecting the BLAS and LAPACK Math Libraries
+# Detecting the BLAS and LAPACK math libraries

 Abstract to be written ...